jaime-mclean/kickstarter-analysis/README.md

 ---
 ### Purpose
 ---
-###### This report summarizes data on both successful and failed kickstarted campaigns for plays in the US.
-Historical trends of campaign outcomes by launch dates and campaign goal amounts are tracked.
+This report summarizes data on both successful and failed kickstarted campaigns for plays in the US.
+The project dollar amounts and starting month are tracked to determine the best targets for a successfully funded campaign.
 ---
 ## Analysis and Challenges
 ---